MohammadM01/StreamLounge/README.md

 # StreamLounge 🎬

 StreamLounge is a modern movie discovery platform that helps users find and track trending movies.
-Built with React for the frontend and Node.js/Express for the backend, it provides a seamless movie browsing experience.
+Built with React for the frontend and Node.js/Express and PostgresSQL for the backend, it provides a seamless movie browsing experience.

 ## Features ✨